11 minute read time

 And it’s the law in Europe now, too.
 The General Data Protection Regulation (GDPR) law went into effect May 25, 2018, and it prohibits marketers from emailing non-transactional or technical emails without verifiable consent (this consent must be recorded and verifiable).

 More than 269 billion emails were sent and received each day in 2017.
-Ensure your millions of emails are opened and clicked in 2018 and beyond with these tips, and Campaign Monitor.
+Ensure your millions of emails are opened and clicked with these tips, along with your best friend in email, Campaign Monitor.